OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/payments.md

 [Payment method selector](../components/payment-method-selector.md) or [Orders list](../components/orders-list.md) components.

 You can access a `order` variable (if available) to display additional information.
+During the checkout process you have access to the `cart` model since no order was created yet.

 Sample instructions for a "Payment in advance" method could be: